vonnieda/dimple/README.md

   you.
 Share your screen with your friends and sing along!

 ## Modern and Beautiful
-- Based on Google's Material Design by default.
+- Based on Google's Material Design, with customizable themes.
 - Artwork forward with abstract generated defaults when none is available.
 - Responsive on any screen size.
 - Light and Dark Mode, optionally follows your OS choice.